Rock and Roll Hall of Fame: Criticism and controversy

-In 2018, Bruce Dickinson of Iron Maiden criticized the Hall of Fame by calling it "an utter and complete load of bollocks ... run by a bunch of sanctimonious bloody Americans who wouldn't know rock 'n' roll if it hit them in the face."
-Dickinson has also expressed an overall distaste for the Hall of Fame entity, arguing that "if you put [music] in a museum, then it's dead."
+In 2018, Bruce Dickinson of Iron Maiden called the hall "an utter and complete load of bollocks ... run by a bunch of sanctimonious bloody Americans who wouldn't know rock 'n' roll if it hit them in the face".
+Dickinson has also expressed an overall distaste for the hall's entity, arguing that "if you put [music] in a museum, then it's dead".
 Iron Maiden had been eligible for induction since 2004.
-Hard rock and heavy metal website Blabbermouth.net observed how it had taken Kiss 15 years to be inducted and Deep Purple 23 years.
-Regarding his band's non-induction into the Hall, Judas Priest bassist Ian Hill stated in a 2019 interview, "I don't think they like heavy metal music in general."
-In 2018, when British rock band Dire Straits were inducted, Grammy Award winner and bandleader Mark Knopfler did not attend the ceremony and offered no official explanation.
-Several people criticized the 2020 inductions because the Dave Matthews Band was not part of the class despite them topping the fan vote.
+Hard rock and heavy metal website Blabbermouth.net observed how it had taken 15 years for Kiss to be inducted (eligible since 1999; inducted in 2014) and 23 years for Deep Purple (eligible since 1993; inducted in 2016).
+Regarding his band's non-induction into the hall, Judas Priest bassist Ian Hill stated in a 2019 interview, "I don't think they like heavy metal music in general."

+Fans of the Dave Matthews Band criticized the 2020 inductions because the band was not part of the class, despite them topping the fan vote.
+The band was inducted in 2024.

-Dave Clark Five
+The Dave Clark Five

-On March 14, 2007, two days after that year's induction ceremony, Roger Friedman of Fox News published an article claiming that the Dave Clark Five should have been the fifth inductee, as they had more votes than inductee Grandmaster Flash and the Furious Five.
+On March 14, 2007, two days after that year's induction ceremony, Roger Friedman of Fox News published an article that claimed the Dave Clark Five should have been the fifth inductee, as they had more votes than inductee Grandmaster Flash and the Furious Five.
 The article went on to say that Jann Wenner availed himself of a technicality on the day votes were due in.
-In reality, The Dave Clark Five got six more votes than Grandmaster Flash.
-But he felt "we couldn't go another year without a rap act."
+In reality, the Dave Clark Five received six more votes than Grandmaster Flash, but Wenner thought "we couldn't go another year without a rap act".

-The Rock and Roll Hall of Fame Foundation responded "There is a format and rules and procedure.
+The Rock and Roll Hall of Fame Foundation responded: "There is a format and rules and procedure.
 There is a specific time when the votes have to be in, and then they are counted.
 The bands with the top five votes got in."
-The Dave Clark Five was subsequently nominated again and then inducted the following year.
+The Dave Clark Five were subsequently nominated again and then inducted the following year.